 The Pardons Board has the discretion to grant or deny any pardon application at any time.
-The Board decides whether or not to grant a pardon, based on – among other things - the rehabilitation of the offender applicant, the severity of the offense, the impact on the victim and the victim’s input, past criminal history and how much time has passed since the commission of the most recent offense, and whether the public interest is served by erasing a criminal record or granting a provisional pardon.
+The Board decides whether or not to grant a pardon, based on – among other things - the rehabilitation of the offender applicant, the severity of the offense, the impact on the victim and the victim’s input, past criminal history and how much time has passed since the commission of the most recent offense, and whether the public interest is served by erasing a criminal record.
 The State’s Attorney’s opinion is also taken into consideration.
 The Board will also consider what the individual has accomplished since the most recent offense.
 The Board considers the individuals work history; subsequent contact with the criminal justice system, and character references.
 Community service is also taken into consideration.
 The Board may consider any other pertinent information available in deciding whether to grant or deny a pardon.
 Your chances each time you apply are based on your eligibility and suitability (i.e. whether or not you should have your offenses “excused” so you can work or retain a license, or whether you should have your criminal record erased.

-If I am denied because not enough time has passed, then how much time is enough time?Regardless of eligibility criteria, three (3) years for misdemeanor and five (5) years for a felony, if the Board determines that you are not suitable for a pardon, your application will be denied.
+If I am denied because not enough time has passed, then how much time is enough time?Regardless of the minimum eligibility criteria, three (3) years for misdemeanor and five (5) years for a felony, if the Board determines that you are not suitable for a pardon, your application will be denied.